Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 right table (`table2`), with the result being `null` in the right side when there is no match.
 This selection is illustrated in the middle column of Figure \@ref(fig:fig-venn).
 The addition of the `where h.gid is null` then selects only those rows in the left table with no right-hand match, as illustrated in the right-hand column of
-Table \@ref(fig:fig-venn).
+Figure \@ref(fig:fig-venn).
 Note also the use of the `as` operator to rename the columns `illinois_schools` and `illinois_hospitals`.
 In this case, we rename them simply to make our query more compact.

 <div class="figure" style="text-align: center">
 <img src="ChapterDB/figures/fig-venn.png" alt="Three types of *join* illustrated: the inner join, as used in Section 4.3.2, the left join, and left excluding join" width="70%" />